PatHealy/SalientCaptioning/README.md

 # SalientCaptioning
-Salient Image Caption Generation with Initial Utterances of Localized Narratives.
+Salient Image Caption Generation with Initial Sentences of Localized Narratives.
 This was work completed for a class project, for CS 3730 at the University of Pittsburgh.

 ## Pre-Reqs
 - Python 3.x